-On May 10, 2018, Public Works determined that this project does not have a probable, significant adverse impact on the environment and has issued a Determination of Non-Significance (DNS).
+On May 10, 2018, Public Works determined that the first phase does not have a probable, significant adverse impact on the environment and has issued a Determination of Non-Significance (DNS).
 An environmental impact statement (EIS) under RCW 43.21C.030(2)C is not required.
 This decision was made after review of SEPA documents and other information on file with this agency.

 SEPA Appeal: There is no opportunity for appeal at this time.
 Pursuant to SCC 30.61.300(3), SEPA appeals related to a land disturbing activity permit, which is a Type 1 decision, shall be submitted to the Hearing Examiner together with appeal of the underlying permit.